Banata

 Social OAuth Providers

-Set these only for the providers you've enabled in socialProviders:
+You only need to set credentials for the providers you've enabled in your socialProviders configuration.

 VariableProviderDescription